 If you know a thing or two about running a business, chances are you already know what accounts receivables (AR) and accounts payables (AP) are.
 If you don’t, fear not!
 This article will guide you through the basics of AR and AP, what they are, why they’re important, and some things you should keep in mind when recording transactions related to them.

-What is accounts receivable and accounts payable?
+What is accounts receivable and accounts payable? (with examples)

 As a business, you will often have to allow your customer to purchase your product or service on credit, rather than collect payments immediately.
 This allows customers some breathing space to pay you, and also removes transaction costs, and the hassle of collecting payments from customers every time.